Manidills/Zora_API_DASH/README.md

  # NFT TRACKER

-    - Trending NFT and Rarity checker based on collections.
+    - Trending NFT and Rarity checker based on collections (Inside Token TAB)

  # AUDIOBOOK MINT

-    - Easy user interface to convert any pdf to audio format and mint as NFT using ZORA and POLYGON
+    - Easy user interface to convert any pdf to audio format and mint as NFT using ZORA and POLYGON ( Inside Token TAB )
     - NFT STORAGE is used to store PDF,audio data nft metadata and URL links

-## BUILD
+## BUILD & ACKNOWLEDGE

   - ZORA
   - POLYGON